billkainkoom/ogya/README.md

 # Ogya

 Ogya is a set of tools for quick android development.
 It gives you a consistent way to display dialogs and load lists with only one recycler adapter.
 The adapter can handle multiple view types.
 Do more with less.

+*   Quick Dialog for dialogs
+*   Quick Lists for recycler views
+*   Quick Permissions for permissions

 ## Usage
 1. Enabled __android data binding__